 This edition was the seventh in which a group of Belgian engineering students participated.
 During the previous edition in 2015 they finished fifth.
 This year’s top favourite – Dutch Nuon Solar Team from Delft – won the race for the third time, while The American Michigan Solar Car Team came in second.

-Race driver on the team
+Race pilot on the team

 This year a professional race pilot, Bert Longin, joined the team as one of the three pilots.
 For Bert, this is the second time joining the Belgian solar team.
 In addition to racing, he has assisted with the design of the car and has supported the team with racing advice.